 However, with clonus, stretching the affected limb will trigger or increase the shaking, which is not the case with tremors.

 Now that you know the different types of tremors after brain injury and how to distinguish them from other motor disorders, it’s time to discuss diagnosis and treatment options.

 Diagnosing Tremors After Brain Injury

-Because there is often such a long delay between the brain injury and tremor onset, it is difficult to tell whether the brain damage is responsible for the tremors or if something else is.
+Because there is often such a long delay between the brain injury and tremor onset, it is difficult to determine whether the brain damage is responsible for the tremors or if it is a symptom of something else .

-That is why the doctors will usually order MRIs and other diagnostic tests to see if the areas of the brain that control movement have lesions on them.
+Doctors may order MRIs and other diagnostic tests to determine if the areas of the brain that control movement have lesions on them.

-They will also run blood tests to rule out any physiological causes of tremors, such as thyroid disease.
+They may also prescribe blood tests to rule out any physiological causes of tremors, such as thyroid disease.

-If something else is causing your tremors, it is possible that treating that condition will eliminate the tremors.
+If something else is causing the tremors, it is possible that treating that condition may eliminate the tremors.